CERT: Finding Performance Issues in Database Systems Through the Lens of Cardinality Estimation

 \subsection{Q.2 Historic Bugs}

-\paragraph{Method.} To evaluate whether \property is sufficiently general to identify previous performance issues that we identified in \Autoref{tab:study}, we attempted using \method to detect all three performance issues whose fix changed the cardinality estimate, namely issues \#61631, \#56714, and \#9067.
-To this end, based on the queries in the issue reports, we used \method to construct 1000 pairs of queries, and we checked whether any pair violated the \property before the fix, and adhered to the \property after the fix.
-If so and both query plans are structural equivalent, we concluded that \property could have identified the performance issue.
+\paragraph{Method.} To evaluate whether \property is sufficiently general to identify previous performance issues that we identified in \Autoref{tab:study}, we attempted using \method to identify all three performance issues whose fixes changed the estimated cardinalities, namely issues \#61631, \#56714, and \#9067.
+Specifically, based on the queries in the issue reports, we followed step \textcircled{2} in \Autoref{fig:approach} to randomly construct 10,000 pairs of queries.
+Then, we checked whether any pair violated the \property before the fix, and adhered to the \property after the fix.
+If so and both query plans are structurally similar, we concluded that \property could have identified the performance issue.

-\paragraph{Results.} All three previous performance issues that affect cardinality estimation can be found by \method.
-For example, considering the performance issue \#56714 in \Autoref{lst:prebug}, \Autoref{lst:case4} shows the pair of queries that \method produces to find the performance issue.
+\paragraph{Results.} All three previous performance issues caused by cardinality estimation can be found by \method.
+For example, considering the performance issue \#56714 in \Autoref{lst:prebug}, \Autoref{lst:case4} shows the pair of queries that \method produces to identify the performance issue.
 The second query has an additional \lstinline{WHERE} clause compared to the first query, so the estimated cardinality of the second query should be no more than that of the first query.
 However, due to incorrect usage of the index in column \lstinline{b}, the second query scans all rows and has a higher estimated cardinality.
-After the fix, the cardinality estimation of the second query decreases to 1.
+After the fix, the estimated cardinality of the second query decreases to 1.